maljos/mi-configuracion/README.md

 - Directorio de polybar contiene los archivos de configuración de mi barra de estatus. requiere tener instalado cava ya que visualizo el esqualizador en la barra.
 Los archivos de fonts utilizados están descritos en el archivo config.

+# My Setup Linux
+My computer configuration files on i3-wm
+OS: manjaro

+Scripts: close-window.sh It arose as a need to be able to close normally the preferences window in blender, because the name of the class obtained by xprop WM_CLASS of blender is the same as the one used in the preferences window and kill this window automatically closes blender in its entirety.
+This generates the inconvenience of closing and opening blender every time an addon is installed, activated or deactivated by this way.
+However, another way to solve this inconvenience is to create a new tab in blender with the selected preferences and save it as the default base file for your projects.

+I made window-inf.sh to make it easier for my i3 setup to get the necessary information from a window to open it in a specific work area.
+You don't need to have a terminal open to run it, just assign it to a key combination and call the script from i3.

+Dependencies for the scripts: - xdotools - wxmessage

+    picom.conf based on picom 10.2.1 can be installed with pacman or with yay

+    config my i3 configuration file

+    Polybar directory contains the configuration files for my status bar. it requires cava to be installed as I display the schalizer on the bar.
+The font files used are described in the config file.

 - Wallpaper: https://www.wallpaperflare.com/digital-digital-art-artwork-oriental-asian-asian-architecture-wallpaper-gjwxi

 Pantallas: